XuanLuo0329/Friend_management_solution_Friendtasitc/README.md

 Thank you for exploring Friendtastic!
 We hope this guide helps you understand how to set up and test our application effectively.
 We appreciate your interest and are excited to see how Friendtastic can enhance your ability to manage and enrich your personal relationships.

 ## Deployment
-Our application is deployed at [https://www.friendtastic.fun](https://www.friendtastic.fun).
+This application is deployed at [https://www.friendtastic.fun](https://www.friendtastic.fun).